Embodied cognition: Music

 Embodied music cognition is a paradigm that puts forward the idea that bodily interactions with music significantly affect music cognition.
 Researchers proposed that musical emotions, meaning, and the feelings evoked by listening to music, are the vehicle for the embodiment of abstract thoughts.
-Thus music has a specific cognitive function that allows for this possibility.
+The complex resulting is as an epi-phenomenon bodily happenings is called by the pedagogists of music Corporeal Musicality.Thus music has a specific cognitive function that allows for this possibility.
 Researcher have suggested embodied music cognition occurs at two levels: the surface level and the primary level.
 The surface level includes psychomotor activities of a music performer, visible bodily reactions to music, and rhythmic entrainment.
 The primary level of embodied music cognition is the tonal/temporal encoding of it; it commands the surface level.

 The research on embodied music cognition focuses on two main trends: exploring embodiment and expanding the concept of embodiment in music.
 The first trend includes studies investigating bodily articulation and gesturing in relation to music.
 Embodied music cognition considers musical experiences from an action and perception viewpoint.
 One can observe that many people move when they listen to music; in many cultures there is no clear distinction between music and dance.
 Through the different movements of the body, it is assumed that people are able to give meaning to music.
 This perspective is different from the traditional approach to music cognition, which bases musical meaning on merely perception-based analysis of musical structure.
 Through the measurement of sounds, movement, human physiology, and computational modeling, embodied music cognition is constantly building up reliable knowledge about the role of the human body in musical meaning formation.